fdabl/meaning-in-life/README.md

 Run the remote server anywhere, but keep in mind that the endpoint that the client talks to must fit (see model/Participant.js)

+## Links

+You can find a mobile version of the thing [here](http://smartphone.dablscience.org).
+I put it on google play, see [here](https://play.google.com/store/apps/details?id=com.dablander.meaning)